philippefaes/randori.be/c/a/people.md

 ## People, Planet, Profit, Price, Promotion, Product, Place and Performance

 Anybody who has taken a class on entrepreneurship has been confronted with the 3 P’s of sustainability, also known as the [Tripple bottom line](https://en.wikipedia.org/wiki/Triple_bottom_line): People, Planet, Profit.
 Likewise, anybody with any formal schooling in marketing has heard of the 4 P’s of the Marketing mix (Price, Place, Promotion, Product).
-Some authers later added People and Performance to that marketing list.
+Some autheurs later added People and Performance to that marketing list.

 The first set of P’s is interesting.
 The name itself (tripple bottom line) refers to a company’s “bottom line”, meaning the net earnings of a company.
 It seems that [John Elkington](https://en.wikipedia.org/wiki/John_Elkington_(business_author)) thought it was necessary to use accounting lingo in order to make people feel accountable for their community (People) and their environment (Planet).